criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/1-contextualbandits.md

 ![a supervised learning problem]({{site.repo_name}}/assets/images/reco_problem/supervised_reco.jpg){:class="img-responsive"}

 This supervised learning still requires some specific methods when the number of products is large.
 The most typical one is the 'matrix factorization' algorithm.
-You can find online many good description of this algorithm, for example on [wikipedia](https://en.wikipedia.org/wiki/Matrix_factorization_(recommender_systems))
+You can find online many good descriptions of this algorithm, for example on [wikipedia](https://en.wikipedia.org/wiki/Matrix_factorization_(recommender_systems))

 Let's note that the algorithms in this family only use the organic data on the user.
 Organic data sets involve logs of user behavior i.e. associations between items that are interacted with by the same user.
 Importantly these models do not use the logs of the recommender system (that contain information about past recommendations and if they were successful or not).
-This interaction (or bandit) data set is important - it tells us how well different recommendations in the past actually performed, but it is ignored by lots of traditional recommender systems literature.
+This interaction (or bandit) data set is important - it tells us how well different recommendations in the past performed, but it is ignored by lots of traditional recommender systems literature.
 How can we leverage bandit data sets?

 ## Optimizing the recommender system

 ### Defining the goal of the recommender system

 While predicting the next organic interaction of the user is a powerful heuristic, it is not actually the goal of the recommender system.
-This goal depends of course of the use case, but usually we can define it as retrieving the products the user is most likely to interact with when they are recommended.
+This goal depends of course on the use case, but usually we can define it as retrieving the products the user is most likely to interact with when they are recommended.
 This interaction may be defined by clicks, conversion, likes, ... depending on the exact use case.
-For example at Criteo we commonly use 'a click followed by a matched sale' to define a successful interaction with our recommender system.
+For example, at Criteo we commonly use "a click followed by a sale" to define a successful interaction with our recommender system.
-To simplify, we will just define it by 'a click' in the following text, but keep in mind that the same methods could apply to any kind of reward.
+To simplify, we will just define it by "a click" in the following text, but keep in mind that the same methods could apply to any kind of reward.

 The problem we are trying to solve is then the following:
 Knowing the history of the user, retrieve the recommendation which would maximize the probability that the user clicks.